 Second, the ballroom is gorgeous, but because of its large size and noise level, it feels like an oddly luxurious mess hall to me.
-Finally, I don’t care for the lifelike look of the faces of the babies painted on the ceiling of the ballroom (in some cases they look arbitrary pasted onto the bodies).
-I realize this is an Imagineer tribute, but I just don’t think it works.
+Finally, I don’t care for the lifelike look of the faces of the babies painted on the ceiling of the ballroom.
+This is an Imagineer tribute, but I just don’t think it works.
 On the one hand, having real children up there gives some character to the art.

 On the other hand, using real people instead of generic babies draws too much attention to each individual baby and looks a little creepy.
 I think that “generic” babies would convey the “feel” of the art they’re going for, without causing unduly visual fixation.
 I’m generally all for Imagineer tributes and others seem to like this, so again, maybe this is just me.

 This brings me to the question of “where to dine.”
 As you might know, Be Our Guest Restaurant has three very different dining rooms: the Ballroom, the Rose Gallery, and the West Wing.
 For the reasons discussed above, I’m not a fan of the Ballroom.
 However, it is by far the easiest place to grab a table, and kids might like this location best.